Frequently Asked Questions - Informed Consent

 The principal investigator is responsible for retaining the signed informed consent documents obtained from the participants in a secure location for a minimum of three years after the study is concluded.
 The IRB or its designee (personnel in ORR) has the authority to conduct an audit of human research studies under its jurisdiction at any time, including a review of all signed informed consent documents.

 The IRB requires disclosure of the process of obtaining informed consent during the application process.
 This disclosure includes specifying the names of the research personnel designated by the principal investigator to discuss the study with the potential subjects and obtained informed consent.
-Designated personnel must receive the TTUHSC El Paso-required training on the protection of human subjects in research prior to conducting any research-related activity, including obtaining informed consent.
+Designated personnel must receive the Texas Tech Health El Paso-required training on the protection of human subjects in research prior to conducting any research-related activity, including obtaining informed consent.
 After IRB approval is granted, only authorized personnel may discuss the study and obtain informed consent from subjects.

 If the subject or their legally authorized representative is unable to read, an impartial witness must also be present during the entire informed consent discussion.
 The witness should sign and date the informed consent document only after the subject or their legally authorized representative has consented to participate.